RomanPodkovyrin/RomanPodkovyrin.github.io/_posts/2023-07-31-storingdata.md

 ## Introduction

-In today's world of pocket cameras known as smartphones, we have all become amateur photographers and videographers thanks to it's ubiquity.
+In today's world of pocket cameras known as smartphones, we have all become amateur photographers and videographers thanks to their ubiquity.
 It gifted us with high-definition capabilities, allowing us to capture life's fleeting moments.

 The coincidence of having these powerful devices in our pockets leads to an avalanche of photos and videos, creating a staggering volume of data that we must deal with daily.